 Share your software solution’s reporting capabilities with the entire company by incorporating performance data into employee incentives, recognition programs, and leadership presentations.
 For example, you could call out a high-performing department or outstanding employee in a company meeting or scale bonuses according to performance ratings.

 There’s much more to performance management than just annual reviews and much more to an effective performance management system than just recordkeeping.
-Great performance management systems unlock the data you need to make decisions based on facts, not guesses.
+Great performance management system software unlocks the data you need to make decisions based on facts, not guesses.

 With performance management software, you get access to reports that can shed light on important performance insights: